zoltanmaric/smartmeters/README.md

 `(Server started, use Enter to stop and go back to the console...)` message in the console), open http://localhost:9000 in a browser
    * On first run, there will be an error page saying that evolutions need to be applied.
-Press the `Apply` button.
+Press the `Apply this script now!` button.
 This will create the necessary database tables
    * You should now see the standard Play Framework welcome page
 7. Start another SBT session in another terminal